Saber (Fate/Stay Night): Creation and conception

 Early sketches of Saber when the character was male.
-The design eventually became a separate character named Arthur Pendragon of Fate/Prototype (voiced by Takahiro Sakurai).
+The design had eventually became a separate character named Arthur Pendragon, which was included in Fate/Prototype (voiced by Takahiro Sakurai).

-Before Kinoko Nasu started writing Fate/stay night, he wrote the route Fate for fun in his spare time when he was a student.
-Shirou and Saber's sexes were swapped, mostly due to an experience with the novel Tsukihime because Type-Moon believed this would fit the modern demographic.
-Takeuchi had the idea of drawing an armored woman, which resulted in Saber being female.
-Takeuchi called Saber as one of his favorite Servants in the series and an ideal bride to the point of drawing her whenever he has free time.
+Before Kinoko Nasu started writing Fate/stay night, he wrote the Fate route for fun in his spare time when he was a student.
+Shirou and Saber's sexes were swapped, due to Type-Moon's previous experience with Tsukihime.
+The company believed that this would fit the modern demographic.
+However, Takeuchi had the idea of drawing an armored woman, which resulted in Saber becoming female.
+Takeuchi regarded Saber as one of his favorite Servants in the series and an ideal bride to the point of drawing her whenever he has free time.
 The relationship between Shirou and Saber was intended to be different from previous fictional romances, not being fueled by instinct alone, but also by logic.
 As a foreshadowing of Shirou and Saber's first meeting, the team included a dream sequence in which Shirou sees the mythical sword Excalibur, which the latter wields.
 Because Shirou possessed the scabbard Avalon from Excalibur, Nasu wrote this to explain how the two become Master and Servant.
 Although Saber does not have the same character in "Unlimited Blade Works" than in "Fate" where she dropped her desires for the Holy Grail, Nasu still wanted Saber to have a similar resolution in regards to what to do in the war once confronting the Grail, leading to its destructions at her hands.

 Nasu originally had an idea to extend the Fate route by involving an alternative Fifth Holy Grail War in which Shirou fights alongside Saber, but they do not have a romantic relationship.
 Following their separation, Shirou would bond with Rin Tohsaka, but still end up becoming the counter guardian EMIYA.
 During making the video game's anime adaptation, Nasu said the staff intended to make her more beautiful than the heroine Rin in the previous Fate series.

 Initially, Nasu said it is difficult to call Shirou's relationship with Saber a relationship between a man and a woman because after ruling Britain under the pretenses of being a male, she "turned into a girl all of a sudden and fell in love with Shirou".
 While, Takeuchi on the other hand stated that the relationship is still workable and even realistic as it is part of Saber regaining a part of her humanity that had long been suppressed and grow as a character, which in turn becomes integral to part of Shirou's own growth in understanding both the flaws in Saber's and his own ideals.